wingel/weader/README.md

 Lots.
 For the moment I just wanted to get the application up on Google Play so that friends can test it and come with feedback.

- * It seems that I sometimes Weader fails to mark an article as read.
+ * It seems that sometimes Weader fails to mark an article as read.
-   I haven't quite figured out why yet.
+   I believe this is fixed now.

 Missing features I'd like to implement some day: